Chalarangelo/30-seconds-of-code/blog_posts/js-email-validation.md

 Additionally, even if you could validate an email address, there’s **no way of knowing if this address is in fact currently in use**.
 The only way to do so, is to send an email and check the response.
 This is why most websites and apps nowadays send you a confirmation email in the first place.

 Finally, even if you used a regular expression that is compliant with RFC 2822, it wouldn’t be without issues.
-Understading how it works or figuring out if it works correctly for each and every case would be pretty difficult.
+Understanding how it works or figuring out if it works correctly for each and every case would be pretty difficult.
 More importantly, though, it could be prone to **regular expression denial of service (ReDoS) attacks**, if implemented incorrectly.

 By now, you should be starting to figure out why I’ve been hesitant to showcase a solution to the problem of email validation.
 While solutions do exist, the implications of each one must be considered carefully.